 (2006) Working with Industry.
 Invited presentation to Media and Communication Studies (MACS) Research Group, Department for Cultural Studies, University of Queensland, Brisbane, Australia, Oct.

 (2006) Home is where the hub is: Domestic culture and wireless infrastructures in Australian homes.
 The Australian Sociological Association (TASA), University of Perth, Western Australia, Sept.

 (2006) Domestic Space and Interfaces for Located Mobility.
 Invited presentation to Intel Digital Home Group (DHG) and People and Practices (PAPR) Research Labs, Portland, USA, July.

 (2006) Hacking the Home: Technological tantrums and wireless workarounds in domestic culture.
-Invited speaker at Wireless Cultures and Technologies workshop, University of New South Wales, Sydney, Nov.
+Invited speaker at Wireless Cultures and Technologies workshop, University of New South Wales, Sydney, Australia, Nov.

 (2005) Doing it For Ourselves: Revisions and Renewals in Sociological Methodology, MSc Research Methods Conference, University of Surrey (UniS), Bournemouth, UK, Nov.

 (2005) On Seeing and Researching the Blog: Sociological objects in ethnographic research.
 Association of Internet Research (AoIR) Conference, Chicago, IL, USA, Oct 5.

 (2004) Urban Tapestries: Sensing the City and other stories.
 Invited paper for Digiplay: Experience and Consequence of Technologies of Leisure, University of Surrey, UK.